GENI-NSF/geni-tools/README.txt

 Instructions
 ============

-0. Edit gcf_config to configure your clearinghouse and aggregate manager.
+0. Edit gcf_config (installed to /etc/gcf-servers/omni_config or can also be read from the current directory) to configure your clearinghouse and aggregate manager.
  The default values should be fine for most settings, but you should change the base_name (URN) to be specific to you.
-The keys and certificates will be generated in src/gen-certs.py in Step 1.
-After Step 1 be sure to return and enter in the appropriate filenames for your keys and certs.
+The keys and certificates will be generated in src/gen-certs.py in Step 1 to the destinations you enter in gcf_config.

 1. Generate keys and certificates for your users, clearinghouse, and aggregate manager.